-Students will learn about optics and optical instruments; electrostatic forces and fields; magnetic forces and fields; electromagnetic induction; electric circuits; atomic structure, nuclear physics and radioactivity.
+Students will learn about optics and optical instruments: electrostatic forces and fields; magnetic forces and fields; electromagnetic induction: electric circuits: atomic structure. nuclear physics and radioactivity.
 Students will study relevant examples and applications of each course topic in the areas of medical and life sciences.
 Students will participate in laboratory activities that will emphasize data collection and analysis.

-Prerequisites: PHYS 1101 or PHYS 1120

-Co-requisites: MATH 1220 or 1230 or 1240 MATH 1220 or 1230
+Prerequisites: PHYS 1101 or PHYS 1120 Co-requisites: MATH 1220 or 1230 or 1240 MATH 1220 or 1230 or 1240 Attributes: QUAN Transferable (refer to transfer guide)

-or 1240

-Reel Physics
+PHYS 1112 Reel Physics